GOVTNZ/silverstripe-googletracking/README.md

 	data-ga-delay
 			if specified, it's value needs to be the number of milliseconds to delay before triggering.
+	data-ga-cond
+			if specified, the value is evaluated to determine if the tracking event should be sent.
+If null, empty string, false or 0, or an array whose length is zero (including jQuery objects), the tracking event won't be sent.
+Otherwise it will be.

-data-ga-category, data-ga-action, data-ga-label and data-ga-value attributes all use the same syntax for specifying values.
-If the attribute value is a JSON object, which will start with '{', the object specifies an expression for getting the value.
+data-ga-category, data-ga-action, data-ga-label, data-ga-value and data-ga-cond attributes all use the same syntax for specifying values.
+If the attribute value starts with an '@', the value specifies an expression for getting the value.
 Otherwise the value is interpreted as a literal.
+If an
-If a JSON object is provided, it can be of one of the following forms:
+@-expression is used, it can be one of the following forms:

 	@attr:name
 			get attribute value of this element